Cattle

-Around 10,500 years ago, taurine cattle were domesticated from wild aurochs progenitors in central Anatolia, the Levant and Western Iran.
+About 10,500 years ago, taurine cattle were domesticated from wild aurochs progenitors in central Anatolia, the Levant and Western Iran.
 A separate domestication event occurred in the Indian subcontinent, which gave rise to zebu.
 There were over 940 million cattle in the world by 2022.
-Cattle are responsible for around 7% of global greenhouse gas emissions.
+Cattle farming is responsible for about 7% of global greenhouse gas emissions.
 They were one of the first domesticated animals to have a fully-mapped genome.

 Etymology

 The term cattle was borrowed from Anglo-Norman catel (replacing native Old English terms like kine, now considered archaic, poetic, or dialectal), itself from Medieval Latin capitāle 'principal sum of money, capital', itself derived in turn from Latin caput 'head'.
 Cattle originally meant movable personal property, especially livestock of any kind, as opposed to real property (the land, which also included wild or small free-roaming animals such as chickens—they were sold as part of the land).
 The word is a variant of chattel (a unit of personal property) and closely related to capital in the economic sense.
 The word cow came via Old English cū (plural cȳ), from Proto-Indo-European gʷṓws (genitive *gʷéws) 'a bovine animal', cf. gâv, gó.
 In older English sources such as the King James Version of the Bible, cattle often means livestock, as opposed to deer, which are wild.